IntrepidPursuits/sherpa/webservices/phoenix-elixir/up-and-running.md

-# Phoenix / Elixir Documentation of Best Practices
+# Getting a Phoenix App Up and Running

 ## Outline